-- 106 BPA uses the same methodology to allocate transfer capability among multiple lines or sub- - paths within a larger ATC Path as it uses to allocate transfer capability among multiple - owners or users of an ATC Path.
-For Paths where ownership Agreements exists, the - methodology is to allocate transfer capabilities according to contractual rights defined in - individual Agreements among the various owners.
-These Agreements define the specific - percentages of capacity or MW amounts of rights assigned to each owner for specific time - periods.
-Agreements do not exist for three of BPA's flow-based ATC Paths: South of Allston - 113 S>N, Columbia Injection N>S and Wanapum Injection N>S. For South of Allston S>N the same - allocation methodology described in the SOA N>S Contract (#06TX-12300) is used.
-For - 115 Columbia Injection N>S and Wanapum Injection N>S, BPA determines its share of Total - 116 Transfer Capability based on BPA's owned transmission lines that make up the flow-based ATC - 117 Path when all lines are in service.
-During outage conditions, individual allocations exist for - the loss of each transmission line in the flow-based ATC Path.
-BPA determines its share of - 119 Existing Transmission Commitments for Columbia Injection N>S and Wanapum Injection N>S by - modeling the full path of BPA's lines only. - 121 At this time BPA does not allocate transfer capabilities between TSPs to address forward- - looking congestion management and seams coordination.
-(MOD-001 R3.5)
+- 94 For paths where ownership Aallocation agreements exist, BPA allocates TTC the - 95 methodology is to allocate transfer capabilities according to contractual rights of the - 96 various owners as defined in individual the Agreements agreementsamong the various - 97 owners.

+- 98 These Agreements define the specific percentages of capacity or MW amounts of rights 99 assigned to each owner for specific time periods.
+Allocation agreements do not exist for 100 three of BPA's flow-based paths that have multiple owners: South of Allston S>N, Columbia Injection N>S and Wanapum Injection N>S. For South of Allston S>N, the same 101 102 allocation methodology described in the South of Allston N>S Contract agreement is used.
+103 For Columbia Injection N>S and Wanapum Injection N>S, BPA determines its share of TTC 104 based on BPA-'s-owned transmission lines that make up these flow-based paths when all - 105 lines are in service.
+During outage conditions, individual allocations exist for the loss of 106 each transmission line in the pathline definitions for these flow-based paths.